 Chegg is another great site to buy books or rent them online.
 They will even plant a tree for every order.

 Amazon is a great option if you know exactly what you want.
-You can search for the book and look for used copies available.
+You can search for the book and then look for used copies available.
 If you do buy a book new, you can re-sell it on Amazon and potentially make more than you paid for it!
-They also offer rentals (we used this for an AP US History class this past year).
+They also offer rentals (we used this for an AP US History class a year ago).

 Abebooks is another source for books where you can also find used copies, which are almost always cheaper.